Carnegie Swim Centre

 Sharing CO-OP Studio's Design Enhanced With Our Renderings

-After 55 years of fulfilling its duties, the highly appreciated Caufield Memorial Pool’s story—in the heart of Glen Eira—has come to change.
-The time now has come for a complete redevelopment of the swimming and leisure center, where many generations grew up, to be able to serve the Australian community the same way it used to, but in a more funky way.
+After 55 years of fulfilling its duties, the highly appreciated Caulfield Memorial Pool—at the heart of Glen Eira—has entered a new era.
+The long-anticipated redevelopment of the swimming and leisure center, where many generations grew up, has been completed, allowing it to serve the Australian community once again, but in a more funky way.

-CO-OP Studio was appointed directly by the Council to take care of the modernization of the complex.
-The architecture firm has deep roots in the country and proven their experience in designing aquatic centers and multi-sport complexes, so there is no doubt that a new chapter is coming in the life of the swimming center.
+CO-OP Studio was appointed directly by the Council to oversee and take care of the modernization of the complex.
+With deep roots in the country and extensive experience in designing aquatic centers and multi-sport complexes, the architecture firm has successfully delivered a state-of-the-art facility for the community.

-CO-OP spent a lot of time imagining the future for the red brick Carnegie Swim Centre working closely with the city and its community.
-Based on the work we’d done for the Spencer Cricket Centre and Maranatha School, last November we were asked to join the team and help them again with a handful of photo-real architectural visualizations.
+CO-OP dedicated a lot of time envisioning the future of the Carnegie Memorial Swimming Pool, working closely with the city and its community.
+Based on the work we’d done for the Spencer Cricket Centre and Maranatha School, we were asked to join the team and help them again with a handful of photo-real architectural visualizations.

-When entering the world of architectural renderings, there is always a chance to discover and realize something that hasn’t existed before.
-Poetically saying, we can leave a mark on this world and be a part of something new.
-Even in post-production, the tiny details and lighting changes seem to be a never-ending process.
+Entering the world of architectural renderings offers the opportunity to discover and create something that has never existed before.
+Poetically speaking, we have the chance to leave a mark on this world and be part of something new.
+Even in post-production, the tiniest details and subtle lighting adjustments can feel like an endless process.

 Location